telerik/blazor-docs/introduction.md

 ## Getting Started

-If you are new to Telerik UI for Blazor, we recommend that you **follow the Get Started articles** to add the Telerik components to your application:
+If you are new to Telerik UI for Blazor, visit the Get Started tutorials that demonstrate how to add the Telerik components to your application:

 * [Get Started with Client-side Blazor]({%slug getting-started/client-side%})

 * [Get Started with Server-side Blazor]({%slug getting-started/server-side%})

-You can find the basics of what our packages include and how to set up a project in the [What You Need]({%slug getting-started/what-you-need%}) article.
-It is suitable for people familiar with the IDE and Blazor and lists some more advanced details than the articles above.
+Developers who are familiar with the IDE and Blazor could prefer the [What You Need]({%slug getting-started/what-you-need%}) article.
+It is a shorter, more advanced version of the getting started tutorials above and explains the basics about the Telerik UI packages and how to set up a project.

 <!--
-If you are not familiar with Blazor yet, you may find useful our Blazor Quick Start Guide video series:
+If you are not familiar with Blazor yet, you may find our Blazor Quick Start Guide video series useful:

 * [Blazor Getting Started Guide](https://www.youtube.com/watch?v=aaRAZYaJ4xc&list=PLvmaC-XMqeBYPTwcm478vs8Rujq2tiVJo&index=1)
 * [Blazor Component Basics](https://www.youtube.com/watch?v=z9BOkBFDbc0&list=PLvmaC-XMqeBYPTwcm478vs8Rujq2tiVJo&index=2)